DryRun/exo-dmsummaryplots/README.md

 Welcome to the CMS EXO MET+X Combination repository!

-This project contains the scriptsfor the 2016 MET+X combination/summary plots, and corresponding files.
+This project contains the scripts for the 2016 MET+X combination/summary plots, and corresponding files.

 In particular, for each analysis, the directories are:
 - Cards: Data cards (in the CMS Combine format) and corresponding root files